carbon-language/carbon-lang/docs/design/sum_types.md

 exactly once.

-Notice that the names `Some` and `None` are defined twice, once as factory functions of `Optional` and once as methods of `MatchContinuation`, with the same parameter types in each case.
-The two effectively act as inverses of each
-other: the factory functions compute an `Optional` from their parameters, and the methods are used to report the parameter values that would compute a given `Optional`.
+Notice that the names `Some` and `None` are defined twice, once as factory functions/constant members of `Optional` and once as methods of `MatchContinuation`, with the same parameter types in each case.
+The two effectively act as inverses of each other: the `Optional` members are used to create `Optional` values, and the `MatchContinuation` methods are used to report the parameter values that would create a given `Optional`.
 This mirroring between expression and pattern syntax is ultimately a design choice by the type author; there is no language-level requirement that the alternatives correspond to the factory functions, but it is **strongly** recommended.

 ## Alternatives considered